Speak to a local memory care advisor 24/7: (888) 595-9951

 Prime Assisted Living

-For seniors who require assistance with everyday tasks, Prime Assisted Living can be the perfect choice for memory care assisted living in Sioux City, Iowa.
-Prime Assisted Living contains a maximum capacity of 120 dementia units.
-It offers services that include scheduled transportation, licensed nurses with Alzheimer’s care training and brain games.
-Prime Assisted Living is licensed by the state of Iowa with license # S0245.
+For seniors who require assistance with daily living tasks, Prime Assisted Living can be the best choice for memory care assisted living in Sioux City, Iowa.
+Prime Assisted Living contains a total capacity of 120 dementia and Alzheimer’s units.
+It includes amenities such as faith-based services, 24/7 toileting assistance and special activities for Alzheimer’s patients.
+Prime Assisted Living is officially licensed in the state of Iowa with license # S0245.

 Does Medicare Pay for Memory Care Costs in Lawton, Iowa?